gnosisguild/eth-sdk/packages/eth-sdk/README.md

 # Installation

 ```
-yarn add --dev @dethcrypto/eth-sdk @dethcrypto/eth-sdk-client
+yarn add --dev @gnosis-guild/eth-sdk @gnosis-guild/eth-sdk-client
 ```

-`eth-sdk` uses ethers.js and TypeScript, so these dependencies have to be installed as well.
+`eth-sdk` uses ethers v6 and TypeScript, so these dependencies have to be installed as well.

 # Usage